container-interop/service-provider/README.md

 ## Puli integration

+The Puli integration is completely optional and not required to use this standard.
+It is only here to facilitate usage with Puli.

 This package provides a [Puli *binding type*](http://docs.puli.io/en/latest/discovery/getting-started.html): `container-interop/service-provider`.
-This binding type should contain the fully qualified class names of service providers.

-Packages implementing the `ServiceProviderInterface` can (optionally) bind the class name of the service provider to this binding type.
-This way, users consuming the service provider and using Puli can discover the service providers automatically.
+Modules using Puli and implementing this standard can register service providers (fully qualified class names) through this binding type.

+This way, frameworks or applications based on Puli can discover service providers automatically.

 To register your service provider, simply use Puli's `bind` command: